AMP Society Building

 The AMP Society Building is a historic building on Customhouse Quay, Wellington, New Zealand.

 The Australian Mutual Provident society was founded in 1849 and established a branch on Featherston Street, Wellington in 1871.
 The AMP Society Building was built in 1928, and features a classical facade of grey New Zealand granite and sandstone from the Hawkesbury River in New South Wales.

-The building is classified as a "Category I" ("places of special or outstanding historical or cultural heritage significance or value") historic place by the New Zealand Historic Places Trust.
+The building is classified as a Category 1 Historic Place ("places of special or outstanding historical or cultural heritage significance or value") historic place by the New Zealand Historic Places Trust.

-It is currently occupied by the Sport New Zealand and other government entities.
+It is currently occupied by Verifone New Zealand and the Ministry of Justice.